International High School Admissions

 All international students are welcome to schedule a campus visit and interview when school is in session.
 If you cannot visit in person, a Skype or telephone interview can be arranged after our admissions office receives your application.

-We will issue an I-20 visa to a student after the student has been accepted by Sacramento Waldorf School and the parents have accepted and returned the signed enrollment contract and paid the $900 non-refundable enrollment fee.
+We will issue an I-20 visa to a student after the student has been accepted by Sacramento Waldorf School and the parents have accepted and returned the signed enrollment contract and paid the $3,000 enrollment fee.
 Parents will need to provide evidence of financial support in the amount of $39,000 for the first year of study.
+All Fees and Tuition for International Students are non-refundable.

 A local host address needs to be provided before an I-20 may be issued.